guilhermeborgesbastos/Spring-Boot-Studies/README.md

 The overriding *run()* method writes in the log info regarding:

-* **The command-line arguments sent in the application start** The parameter can be sent to Spring Boot via command line:
+* **The command-line arguments sent in the application start** Spring Boot application converts the command line properties into Spring Boot Environment properties.
+Command line properties take precedence over the other property sources.
+The parameter can be sent to Spring Boot via command line:
 ```
 java -jar target/command-line.jar this-is-a-non-option-arg --server.port=9090 --person.name=Guilherme --person.employer='QAT Global'
 ```
+**Note** − You can provide more than one application properties by using the delimiter −.

+* **Properties File**

 In case of the existence of the `application.properties` file located in the `src/main/resources` folder, the default properties will be overridden by the ones sent in the command line.
 For example:
 ```
 person.name=Default Name Parameter